Bank Debt vs Corporate Bonds

 This offers flexibility for operations if cash flows from the business are stronger than expected (and in the reversed scenario as well).

 Bank debt, especially bilateral loans, can also be more structured – with concessions made in terms of interest in exchange for tighter terms or vice versa (the smaller the borrower, the less wiggle room there is for negotiation).

-The final pro for bank debt terms is how they are generally confidential, which can be favorable to borrowers who want to keep their public information limited.
+The final pro for bank debt is how they are generally confidential, which can be favorable to borrowers who want to limit the amount of publicly disclosed information.